-If you’re working with Elastic APM, you’re probably familiar with the APM Server: a component that collects telemetry data from APM Agents deployed across your infrastructure.
+If you’ve worked with Elastic APM, you’re probably familiar with the APM Server: a component that collects telemetry data from APM Agents deployed across your infrastructure.
 But what happens when you need to segregate that data by tenant, especially in complex network zones?

 Let’s walk through a real-world scenario and how we tackled it.